koppor/github-contributors-list/README.md

 Thefore, the commit messages need to parsed "manually".

 It is a rewrite of [github-contributors-list](https://github.com/mgechev/github-contributors-list) to [support `Co-authored-by:`](https://github.com/mgechev/github-contributors-list/issues/26).
-`gcl` should work as drop-in replacement for `github-contributors-list`.

 ## How to use